 - Fulfill annual co-curricular participation requirements,

-- Freshmen: Live in Honors Freshman Housing (or obtain a waiver) and participate in the Learning Community Course, and
+- Freshmen: Live in Honors Housing Community (or obtain a waiver) and participate in the Living Learning Program course (UGST 181 Honors Family Meeting), and

 - All: Prepare or update an ePortfolio on an annual basis.

 Honors Students who fail to meet any of these requirements will be given a semester of probation to correct any deficiencies.
 Honors Students who fail to meet requirements after a semester of probation will be dismissed from the program.

 Honors Student Services

 Honors students have access to numerous special services and programs.
 Throughout the academic year, LAUNCH: Honors coordinates recreational and community-building events, lectures and workshops.
 Honors students are invited to engage in leadership opportunities and contribute to the development of the University Honors Program through Honors Student Council and as members of the Honors Housing Community.

 Honors students can take advantage of supplemental advising to help them identify ways to enrich their college experience and complete the requirements for the prestigious Honors Fellows distinction.
 Throughout their time in the University Honors Program, students are encouraged to take on challenging and enriching experiences such as undergraduate research, study abroad, service learning, capstone experiences, and application to nationally-competitive scholarships and fellowships.
 This program is uniquely designed to make Honors students good candidates for opportunities coordinated through LAUNCH: National Fellowships.
 These include scholar programs such as the Rhodes, Truman, and Goldwater Scholarships.
 They also include other prestigious opportunities such as the Fulbright Program for U.S. Students and the National Science Foundation Graduate Research Fellowship Program.

 Information about upcoming opportunities for Honors students appear regularly in our email bulletins.